 Although the area only gets about 18 inches of precipitation a year, the water enters cracks in rocks, freezes, expands and drives cracks further apart, eventually breaking.
 Rain – which is naturally acidic – dissolves limestone, washes away debris and cuts gullies, which develop into narrow walls of rock called fins.
 Fins then acquire holes which grow until the roof collapses and – bingo! – a new hoodoo is born.

-An early morning shot of bizarre sculptures by nature, from below the rim near Sunrise Point.
+An early morning shot of bizarre sculptures by Mother Nature from below the rim near Sunrise Point.

 Bryce Canyon’s main global competitor is probably Turkey’s ‘fairy chimneys’ in Cappadocia which are less shapely, less colourful, more commercial and crisscrossed with roads – though they do have historical interest in that they were used as fortress housing many years ago.